DrATedder/cent_2_pie/README.md

 # cent_2_pie
 A basic java GUI (utilising a python script to do the 'heavy' lifting) which takes in either a single centrifuge report (*_centrifugeReport.txt), or the location of a directory which contains n centrifuge reports.
 The programme generates a pie chart (either pdf or png, slected in app) per input file, which shows OTU frequency per taxonomic level (i.e. 'kingdom', 'family', 'genera', 'species' etc...).
-The resultant pie chart is likelt to be similar to the one shown below:
+The resultant pie chart is likely to be similar to the one shown below:

 <img src="https://github.com/DrATedder/cent_2_pie/blob/0d5f8986bd5fc03ea9f526701a23b9715d412bec/ERR1329867_fastp_trimmed_decon_centrifugeReport_chart.png" width=50% height=50%>